 “The current system relies upon local schools and school districts — but these are the very entities that are interested in the outcome of the accountability measures,” the report said, before labeling the setup “a classic conflict of interest.”

-But the report did not just blame ODE and the state government for failures.
+The report did not just blame ODE and the state government for failures.
 It also singled out a few school districts with evidence of school scrubbing.
-Columbus City School District, Toledo City School District, Cleveland Municipal School District, Marion City School District and Campbell City School District were the main offenders.
-Other school districts were found to have errors but no scrubbing.
+No local schools were singled out.